kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

 Before you start, make sure you have set up the database container as described in [DB_CONTAINER_SETUP.md](/documentation/DB_CONTAINER_SETUP.md).
 The description here assumes that you have set up a singularity container with a pgpointcloud database.
-Furthermore, the database should contain building footprints, Unique Property Reference Numbers and Local Authority Distric Boundaries as described in the setup here:
+Furthermore, the database should contain building footprints, Unique Property Reference Numbers and Local Authority District Boundaries as described in the setup here:
 [adding data to database](https://github.com/kdmayer/CS224W_LIDAR/blob/main/documentation/DB_CONTAINER_SETUP.md#add-data-to-database-footprints-unique-property-reference-numbers-and-local-authority-boundary)

 The process of running the code for one AOI contains 6 steps: